Aider-AI/aider/README.md

 # aider is GPT powered coding in your terminal

-`aider` is a command-line chat tool that allows you to write and edit code with gpt-4 or gpt-3.5-turbo.
+`aider` is a command-line chat tool that allows you to write and edit code with OpenAI's GPT models.
 You can ask GPT to help you start a new project, or modify code in your existing git repo.
 Aider makes it easy to git commit, diff & undo changes proposed by GPT without copy/pasting.
 It also has features that [help GPT-4 understand and modify larger codebases](https://aider.chat/docs/ctags.html).